pomelio/website/apps/cookbook/data/articles/wallaby_lang.md

 ---
-subject: Wallaby programming language
+subject: Wallaby Programming Language
 ---

-# Wallaby programming language
+# Wallaby Programming Language

 - The Wallaby programming language is a functional language.
 When designing Wallaby, the language aimed to achieve the following goals: